 How to I use the colors?

-We recommend mixing the color powders with a very small amount of water or glycerin (approx. ¼ tsp liquid to 1 tsp powder) to make a paste, so they blend easily into the recipe.
+We recommend mixing the color powders with a very small amount of water (approx. ¼ tsp liquid to 1 packet) to make a paste, so they blend easily into the recipe.

 Amount: 1-2 color packets per 1 pint of frosting.